-A 5-liter water can is cut open to make a nest box.
+A 5-litre water can is cut open to make a nest box.

 Rabbits need to be moved around and it is good to use a transport box to do this.
 It can be a small wire cage with handles, or made from wood, also with carrying handles.
 If a box is required to move many animals, it’s best to have four or five compartments in the crates.

 When animals travel in a vehicle they need to be in secure, well-ventilated boxes or crates that protects them for the journey.
 Care must be taken to not overcrowd the rabbits and if they are taken on a long journey make sure that they have carrots or apples in the crates, which supply feed and liquid.
 The longer the journey the fewer animals in a crate.
 Most journeys are between 1 – 6 hours.

 A first aid kit for rabbits is essential.
 It should contain basic medications and be accessible at all times.
 (Contents of the box will be discussed under ‘Health’.)